 * I’m giving the cost of a .com domain from Google, as other domain sellers typically give you one cheaper year initially, then charge more in future years.

-- If you can keep your website simple and don’t need a blog: Carrd is a clear winner.
-See my packages here.
+- If you can keep your website simple and don’t need a blog: Carrd is a clear winner, especially for ongoing costs.
+See my design packages here.

 - If you love playing with technology, want lots of features, and lots of control: WordPress might be worth the inevitable time you’ll put in.